UltraByteSoftwares/markdown-it-ultree/README.md

 # About

 A plugin for [markdown-it](https://github.com/markdown-it/markdown-it) to render nested tree structures in markdown.
+The tree is implemented as an unordered-list i.e. `<ul>` HTML element.

 # Installation